 James M. Singh - Mr. Singh was Executive Vice-President and Chief Financial Officer of Nestlé S.A until his retirement in 2012.
 He joined Nestlé Canada in 1977 and held various positions within the company.
-Mr. Singh is a Director of Great-West, London Life and Canada Life.
+Mr. Singh is a Director and a member of the Audit Committees of Great-West, London Life and Canada Life.
 He holds a Bachelor of Social Science from the University of Guyana and a Bachelor of Commerce (Hon) and Master of Business Administration from the University of Windsor.
-Mr. Singh is a Certified Management Accountant and Fellow of the Chartered Institute of Management Accountants, United Kingdom.
+Mr. Singh is a Certified Management Accountant, Certified Public Accountant and Fellow of the Chartered Institute of Management Accountants, United Kingdom.
 He is a Director and Chairman of the Audit Committee of the RTL Group in Luxembourg and also a Director of the American Skin Association.
 Until recently, he was Chairman of the Chief Financial Officers' Task Force of the European Roundtable of Industrialists and a member of the International Integrated Financial Reporting Standard Committee.